fowler-lab-osu/EarScape/README.md

 4) xml_to_coord_edited.R
    - Converts .xml files into coordinate form for the new, EarVision, .xml files.
 5) coordinates_to_xbins.R
    - Converts coordinates into bins.
+6) 2024_analysis_for_paper.Rmd
+   - Initial GLM pipeline from Luis + additional edits that computes additional statistics such as SD, total count, etc.

 # Description of output files
 (All from spatial_analysis_cleaned.rmd)